JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 We could try to implement this using `ifelse`  functions, but the proper way is to do it with callbacks.
 Since NetworkDynamics cannot understand events defined within MTK models, we need to attach the callbacks on the component level.
-Thats annoying, because the building block might appear in lots of different models.
+That's annoying, because the building block might appear in lots of different models.
 To work around this shortcoming, ND.jl allows you to define postprocessing functions, which will be called on every model which makes use of the subsystem.

 In our model, we add two "internal" parameters, to indicate if the system is in lower or upper saturation.
 Depending on the saturation state, the integrator is "disabled".
 The model definition looks like this.
-The important paert is the `@metadata` block at the end.
+The important part is the `@metadata` block at the end.

 ```@example mtk
 function attach_limint_callback! end # function needs to exist before model